Skip to main content

 In addition to the Regionally funded service, at district request and as supported by local contracts, direct and consultative PT and OT services are also provided to less severe students that the district or early childhood provider has determined would benefit from this related service.

-Services Provided by Physical Therapists in School Environments
+Services Provided by Physical and Occupational Therapists in School Environments

 Therapeutic intervention as applied in the school is typically divided into these functional areas: